 - The Council may delegate any of its powers and duties to designated committees or working groups.

-- Members of the Council are required to attend at least one-third of all properly convened meetings of the Council, with a further third when it is permissible to be represented by a deputy.
+- Members of the Council are required to attend at least one-half of all properly convened meetings of the Council.
+A deputy is permissible to represent the member for meetings at which the member cannot be present.

 Committees and Working Groups